 Intralesional steroid injection is the tried and true medical therapy for keloid or hypertrophic scar.
 A board-certified dermatologist may utilize intralesional steroid injection of varying strength and repeat injection as necessary every 4-8 weeks.
 There may be some risks of skin atrophy, pigmentary changes, and development of networks of fine blood vessels of surrounding areas where intralesional steroid is injected.
 Intralesional steroid injection of symptomatic keloid or hypertrophic scar is typically covered by most PPO insurance carriers and Medicare.
 Application of prescription-strength potent topical steroid, imiquimod and/or topical 5-fluorouracil may be considered.
 Radiation therapy should be considered as the very last resort given its potential morbidity and risk of future malignancy of tissue and organs near the treated area.

-SRT-100TM or Superficial Radiotherapy offers a revolutionary new modality to treat keloid.
-Currently approved by the FDA for treatment of non-melanoma skin cancer, Dr. Ting will soon offer this state-of-the-art technology to treat the toughest keloids.
-Success rate will be higher if SRT-100TM treatment is followed by excisional or shave removal of the keloid tissue prior to the safe and efficient superficial radiotherapy.
+SRT-100TM or Superficial Radiotherapy is approved by the FDA for treatment of keloid and offers a revolutionary new modality to treat the toughest keloid.
+Dr. Ting is among the first dermatologists in California and West Coast to administer this state-of-the-art technology to treat resistant keloids.
+Success rate for keloid treatment will be higher if SRT-100TM treatment is preceded by excisional or shave removal of the keloid tissue prior to Superficial Radiotherapy.

 GenesisPlus Advanced Laser Therapy for Hypertrophic Scar